skorphil/savnote/CONTRIBUTING.md

 ## Core Libraries:
 **[Konsta ui](https://github.com/konstaui/konsta)**
 Despite being outdated, has largest react collection of M3 styled components.
 Mui, Ionic mostly have outdated M2 design components at the time of decision.
 Konsta looked as a good library to quickly build initial UI.
+> It has numerous issues with inputs (no ref).
+Might be replaced in future.

 **[Tinybase](https://github.com/tinyplex/tinybase)**
 Allows both in-memory and indexed-db storage and reactivity.
 Not very popular and illogical sometimes.